 18. What is your favorite word and why?

 19. If you had to choose a different first and middle name for yourself, what would you choose?
-How would having the different name impact your life?
+How would having a different name impact your life?

 20. Choose a subject that is not currently taught in school.
 Why should it be taught?
 What type of person should teach it?
 Why would or wouldn’t you want to take the class?